Omer Bartov: Political views

 In January 2024, Bartov said that Israel had repeatedly expressed genocidal intent against the Palestinians in the Gaza Strip during the Gaza war.
 By August of that year, having visited Israel again in June, Bartov said it "was engaged in systematic war crimes, crimes against humanity and genocidal actions".
-(Note: Bartov wrote in The Guardian, in August 2024: "By the time I travelled to Israel, I had become convinced that at least since the attack by the IDF on Rafah on 6 May 2024, it was no longer possible to deny that Israel was engaged in systematic war crimes, crimes against humanity and genocidal actions.
+(Note: In August 2024, Bartov wrote in The Guardian: "By the time I travelled to Israel, I had become convinced that at least since the attack by the IDF on Rafah on 6 May 2024, it was no longer possible to deny that Israel was engaged in systematic war crimes, crimes against humanity and genocidal actions.
 It was not just that this attack against the last concentration of Gazans – most of them displaced already several times by the IDF, which now once again pushed them to a so-called safe zone – demonstrated a total disregard of any humanitarian standards.
 It also clearly indicated that the ultimate goal of this entire undertaking from the very beginning had been to make the entire Gaza Strip uninhabitable, and to debilitate its population to such a degree that it would either die out or seek all possible options to flee the territory.
 In other words, the rhetoric spouted by Israeli leaders since 7 October was now being translated into reality – namely, as the 1948 UN Genocide Convention puts it, that Israel was acting 'with intent to destroy, in whole or in part', the Palestinian population in Gaza, 'as such, by killing, causing serious harm, or inflicting conditions of life meant to bring about the group's destruction'.")
-On April 24, 2025, Bartov said: "It's a misnomer to call it a 'war'. [...]
+On April 24, 2025, Bartov said: "It's a misnomer to call it a 'war'. ...
 This is an occupation by the IDF designed to take over Gaza.
 There will, of course, be resistance, but it will be guerrilla resistance."
 He also noted the violence had escalated beyond Gaza to include the West Bank.
 In July 2025, Bartov wrote an essay in The New York Times in which he argued that Israel is committing genocide against the Palestinian people and noted that other experts in genocide studies had reached the same conclusion.

+Personal life

+Bartov lives in Cambridge, Massachusetts.
+In 1993, he married Wai-yee Li, a Chinese literature professor at Harvard University.
+They have two children.
+Bartov also has a son who lives in Tel Aviv.